That1M8Head/QVSED/README.md

 On *nix systems, the configuration file will be stored at `~/.config/QVSED/config.py`, where `~` is your home directory (`/home/<username>`).

-The configuration file currently only supports two options to configure: `font_family` and `font_size`.
+At the moment, QVSED currently only supports two options to configure, `font_family` and `font_size`.

 ```python
 # The default QVSED config.